College of Humanities & Behavioral Sciences

 Students enrolled in certain classes (ask your instructor if your class is eligible) may participate in Psychology Department research to 1) fulfill a course requirement, 2) receive extra credit, or 3) both.
-Each ½ hour of research participation will earn you “one credit” in the Sona system.
-All experiment times are rounded to the next half-hour (e.g., a 70 minute experiment equals 3 credits).
+Each ½ hour of research participation in online studies will earn you “one credit” in the Sona system.
+For in-person stuides, each ½ hour of research participation will earn you "two credits" in the Sona sytem.
+All experiment times are rounded to the next half-hour (e.g., a 70 minute online experiment equals 3 credits and 70 minute in person study equals 6 credits).
 Your instructor determines the value of each credit.
-For example, each credit might equal 5 points toward your course grade.
+For example, each credit might equal 4 points toward your course grade.
 Furthermore, your instructor determines the maximum amount of research extra credit that you can earn for the course.
 Finally, your instructor will provide alternative assignments so that you can still earn extra credit without participating in research.

 Rights of Participants

 You may choose to leave any experiment at any time without penalty.
 If you choose to leave, you will still receive at least partial credit for that session.
-If there is ever an instance in which you feel that you were not treated properly, respectfully and courteously, you should contact the department’s participant pool director (Dr. Jenessa Steele at 540-831-5256) or the Office of Sponsored Programs and Grants Management at Radford University (540-831-6504).
-Download the full PDF of information (PDF).
+If there is ever an instance in which you feel that you were not treated properly, respectfully and courteously, you should contact the department’s participant pool director (Dr. Katie Arnold at 540-831-1068) or the Office of the Institutional Review Board at Radford University (540-831-5290).

 Responsibility of Participants